AbooMinister25/catcord/CONTRIBUTING.md

 7. Do `git push -u origin branch-name` to push your changes to your forked repo.
 8. Create a PR on the official catcord repo, your code will be reviewed and eventually merged.
 9. FOLLOW THE CONTRIBUTING GUIDELINES BELOW, WE WONT MERGE YOUR PR UNLESS YOU DO.

+## Testing
+1. Catcord uses docker and docker-compose for deployment and testing, so make sure that you have a docker ready environment.
+2. Build the docker image by running `docker-compose build`.
+3. Run the docker image by doing `docker-compose up`.

 ## Contributing Guidelines